 Chinese Sticky Rice Stuffing.
 If you’ve never really enjoyed bread-based stuffing, then perhaps you’d like this rice version, with shiitake mushrooms, dried shrimp, water chestnuts and dried Chinese sausages.
+If sticky rice isn’t your thing, a Charleston Rice Dressing using long grain rice might be the one for you.

 Sheet Pan Stuffing With Chestnuts.
 This won over even an extremely picky stuffing consumer, thanks in no small part to the ideal blend of textures and sweet and savory mix-ins.
 It’s got a combination of challah, corn bread, roasted chestnuts, celery, dried cranberries and a large pear, for good measure.
 See how it all comes together here.